tete1030/openwrt-fastbuild-actions/README.md

 ### Manually trigger building and its options

 The following options are only usable when triggering building from [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher)

+The project support both "Repo Dispatch" and "Deploy" trigger.
+When using "Repo Dispatch", using "Type" to specify your job name.
+When using "Deploy", using "Task" to specify your job name.

+Using "Payload" to specify you options.

+If you want to trigger a job in other branches than "master", you can only use the "Deploy" trigger to specify your branch.

 #### Global